 North Classroom 3025C

-My research examines patterns in social and behavioral networks that promote or constrain the diffusion of information, behaviors, and/or diseases through populations.
+Broadly, my research revolves around addressing how networks constrain or promote the diffusion of information and/or diseases through populations.
 Much of this work has focused on HIV/AIDS in "high risk" populations in the US and Sub-Saharan Africa.
-Recently, this work has increasingly focused on examining the integrative patterns and processes in problem-focused areas of science that draw from many academic disciplines (e.g., HIV/AIDS, demography, the environment).
+Recently, I have spent more time examining the integrative patterns and processes in problem-focused areas of science that draw from many academic disciplines (e.g., HIV/AIDS, demography, the environment).
 In addition, I have a primary interest in using social network theory to improve strategies used in the design and implementation of primary data collection projects.

 PhD, Ohio State University (Sociology) - 2007